Jurajzovinec/homework-cloud-talk/cloudtalk_first_task/README.md

 $ start-first-task
 ```

-Test app:
+**Unit tests:**

-Make sure Jest is between your devDependecies by typing following command into your terminal:
+In oredeMake sure Jest is between your devDependecies by typing following command into your terminal:

 ```text
 $ npm install --save-Dev jest